Canadian whisky: History

 After decades of expansion, a shift in consumer preferences towards white spirits (such as vodka) in the American market resulted in an excess supply of Canadian whiskies.
 While this allowed the whiskies to be aged longer, the unexpected storage costs and deferred revenue strained individual companies.
 With the distillers seeking investors and multinational corporations seeking value brands, a series of acquisitions and mergers occurred.
-Alberta Distillers was bought in 1987 by Fortune Brands which would go on to become part of Suntory Global Spirits.
-Hiram Walker was sold in 1987 to Allied Lyons which Pernod Ricard took over in 2006, with Fortune Brands acquiring the Canadian Club brand.
-Grand Metropolitan had purchased Black Velvet in 1972 but sold the brand in 1999 to Constellation Brands who in turn sold it to Heaven Hill in 2019.
-Schenley was acquired in 1990 by United Distillers which would go on to become part of Diageo, though Gibson's Finest was sold to William Grant & Sons in 2001.
+Alberta Distillers was bought in 1987 by Fortune Brands, which went on to become part of Suntory Global Spirits.
+Hiram Walker was sold in 1987 to Allied Lyons, which Pernod Ricard took over in 2006, with Fortune Brands acquiring the Canadian Club brand.
+Grand Metropolitan had purchased Black Velvet in 1972 but sold the brand in 1999 to Constellation Brands, who in turn sold it to Heaven Hill in 2019.
+Schenley was acquired in 1990 by United Distillers, which went on to become part of Diageo, though Gibson's Finest was sold to William Grant & Sons in 2001.
 Seagram's was sold in 2000 to Vivendi, which in turn sold its various brands and distilleries to Pernod Ricard and Diageo.
-Highwood would purchase Potter's in 2006.
+Highwood purchased Potter's in 2006.
 Despite the consolidation, the Kittling Ridge Distillery in Grimsby, Ontario, began to produce the Forty Creek brand, though it was sold to the Campari Group in 2014.
-Later, the Sazerac Company would purchase the brands Seagram's VO, Canadian 83 and Five Star from Diageo in 2018.
+Later, the Sazerac Company purchased the brands Seagram's VO, Canadian 83 and Five Star from Diageo in 2018.